 Why has this happened?
 What follows is an educated guess - but a highly educated guess nonetheless.
 Bradleys joined allAgents.co.uk way back at the end of 2012 - long before Google reviews were a viable solution for businesses.
 They put a massive effort into becoming the dominant business in their local area on that site - and have succeeded in spades.

 Then Google came along.
 What should have happened then?
-Well, at some stage Bradleys should have realised that they were travelling on a barge on a canal and 'jumped ship' (excuse the mixed metaphor) to the train/railway that is Google.
+Well, at some stage Bradleys should have realised that they needed to reassess their reviews strategy.

 The same search, but this time on desktop (less than 30% of search these days): the reviews site is showing, but Google is a) so much more prominent and b) has name/brand awareness out of all proportion to the reviews site (note: both scores under 'Reviews from the web' in the Google knowledge panel are derived from the reviews site; the disparity is caused by a time-lag in Google retrieving the score from the business's own website).